On June 9, one of Ashar’s recently-discovered “favorite movie stars” will turn 52 years old.

 All about Michael J. Fox

 Many of the adults among us think of Michael J. Fox best as Alex P. Keaton on Family Ties.
-The funniest thing is, I was never a big Family Ties fan, so, like Sarah, I most often think of him as time-traveler Marty McFly!
+The funniest thing is, I was never a big Family Ties fan, so, like Ashar, I most often think of him as time-traveler Marty McFly!

 Anyway, he was born June 9, 1961, and holds dual Canadian-American citizenship.